Budget Wedding Ideas – Wow Your Guests for Less!

-If you’ve got a spare £200-500 in your budget, it’s always worth asking yourself whether your outfit is absolutely perfect.
-“Adding a little finishing touch like a brooch or bolero means you can change your look from day to night without spending a fortune on another dress,” says Rachel Morgan, editor of Wedding Ideas.
+If you’ve got a bit of spare money in your budget, consider adding a little something to your wedding day outfit to really make it pop.
+Splashing out on a finishing touch like a brooch or bolero means you can change your look from day to night without spending a fortune on another dress – genius!

 Many venues will ask you to have your menu and drinks finalised long before the big day, but there’s still a lot you can do with a spare £200-500 at the last minute.
 Serving canapés with the wedding drinks is one option, especially if you’re worried that guests might get hungry waiting for the wedding breakfast.
-Or serve extra food during the evening celebrations, when guests might get peckish.
-There are plenty of other ways to make your choice of food more entertaining.
-Singing waiters are always a fun surprise, or if you’re
+Or, consider serving extra snacks during the evening celebrations, when guests might get peckish.
+There are plenty of other ways to make your choice of food more entertaining – why not try an ice cream or pizza bar and let your guests’ imaginations run wild?

 Dreamy decor